Here's a list of common questions and answers about our licensing, business relationships, and our industry.

-- Yes.
+Yes.
 We have members who served on the Montana Board of Outfitters and know about the the license application process, including what to fill in for a guide license and tips for testing topics, operations plans, and Net Client Hunting Use regulations for an outfitter's license.
-Contact the FOAM office and our staff can help get you started.
+Questions?
+Contact FOAM and our staff can help get you started.
 We are also working on a step-by-step licensing workbook for guide and outfitter applicants.
 Check this site for future updates.

 To be licensed as a guide, you must be sponsored by a licensed Montana outfitter as noted above.
 A licensed guide may work for any number of outfitters, either as an employee or as an independent contractor.
 When you work for another outfitter, he or she must sign your guide license, indicating the day(s) you are working for them, before you can offer services under their license.
 You may only offer services the outfitter is licensed to provide, and you may only work in the areas the outfitter has registered in their operations plan.

 Montana law defines an independent contractor as:

 "an individual who renders service in the course of an occupation and: (a) has been and will continue to be free from control or direction over the performance of the services, both under a contract and in fact, and (b) is engaged in an independently established trade, occupation, profession, or business."

 Use this Independent contractor exemption certificate application or contact the Independent Contractor Central Unit, (406) 444-9029, for an application.
 The application is in three parts:

 Independent Contractor Central Unit

 Helena MT 59604-8011